 Valley Railroad 2-8-2 #40 (Operational.
 Originally built by the American Locomotive Company's Brooks Works in 1920 as Portland, Astoria & Pacific Railroad #101.
 Later acquired by the Minarets & Western Railway and Southern Pacific before being sold to the Aberdeen & Rockfish.)

 New Haven Railroad 2-8-2 #3025 (Operational.
 Originally built by the Tangshan Locomotive & Rolling Stock Works at Tangshan in Hebei, China during July of 1989 as Class SY #1658.
 Acquired through the Knox & Kane Railroad liquidation auction on October 10th and 11th, 2008.
 The Mikado resembles a NYNH&H Class J-1.)

 Simon Wrecking 0-6-0T #2 (Cosmetically restored.
 Originally built by the H.K.
 Porter Company in 1920.)

-Valley Railroad 2-8-0 #97 (Out-of-service.
+Valley Railroad 2-8-0 #97 (Operational [Out of service from 2010-2018].
 Originally built by the American Locomotive Company's Cooke Works in 1923 as Birmingham & Southeastern Railway #200.)

 The New Haven became the unmatched leader in handling commuters and passengers between its two largest cities with a network that served virtually every major suburb while its electrified main routes offered high speeds and quick transit times.